Rocket

 Rocket pairs seamlessly with Datastar’s server-driven model to provide instant visual feedback without shifting ownership of state to the browser.
 In the Rocket flow example, dragging a node instantly renders its optimistic position in the SVG while the original light-DOM host remains hidden.
 The component adds an .is-pending class to dim the node and connected edges, signaling that the drag is provisional.
 Once the backend confirms the new coordinates and updates the layout, the component automatically clears the pending style.

-A dedicated prop such as server-update-time="date|=…" makes this straightforward: each tab receives an updated timestamp from the server (via SSE or a patch), Rocket decodes it into a Date, and internal effects react to reconcile every view.
+A dedicated prop such as server-update-time="date" makes this straightforward: each tab receives an updated timestamp from the server (via SSE or a patch), Rocket decodes it into a Date (defaulting to the current time when no value is provided), and internal effects react to reconcile every view.
 Unlike client-owned graph editors (e.g. React Flow), the server stays the single source of truth, while the optimistic UI remains a thin layer inside the component.

 Examples #